-Rumor has it that Rod Culleton was advised by the UK Supreme Court that his senate expulsion by the High Court in 2017, was “wrong at law” citing section 47 of the Commonwealth Constitution which states:
+Rumor has it that Rodney Culleton was advised by the UK Supreme Court that his senate expulsion by the High Court in 2017, was “wrong at law” citing section 47 of the Constitution which states:

 This is a phrase which also appears in many other sections of the Constitution, allowing the Parliament to legislate on the particular matter.
 The section specifically empowers the Parliament to provide that questions of members’ qualifications, of vacancies in either house and of disputed elections may be determined “otherwise” than by the house in which they have arisen, which was the position inherited from the UK Parliament.

-In 1902 the Parliament provided that the High Court would be the federal Court of Disputed Returns, in Part XVI of the Commonwealth Electoral Act 1902.
+In 1902 the Parliament provided that the High Court would be the Federal Court of Disputed Returns, in Part XVI of the Commonwealth Electoral Act 1902.
 This jurisdiction is now provided in Part XXII of the Commonwealth Electoral Act 1918.
-33

 It’s also important to note the Court of Disputed Returns does not have an avenue for appeal, either to the High Court or the Privy Council.
 Section 368 of the Electoral Act states:

-- Rod Culleton’s Prayer to the UK House of Lords 7 November 2018 (PDF 6 pages) see also Rod Culleton’s letter to Queen Elizabeth II 18 January 2019 (PDF 4 pages)
+But regardless of these facts, Rodney Culleton intended to appeal to the courts of a foreign nation.
+See Rodney Culleton’s Prayer to the UK House of Lords 7 November 2018 see also Rodney Culleton’s letter to Queen Elizabeth II 18 January 2019:

-To those who were supporting Rodney Culleton in his planned trip to England to speak to the House of Lords, I hope you didn’t donate too much money to pay for his plane ticket.
-As a bankrupt, Rod Culleton is not permitted to leave Australia without the consent of his trustee, and just booking a fight could land him in jail for 3 years under section 272 subsection 1(c) of the Bankruptcy Act 1966.
-35
+To those who supported Rodney Culleton in his planned trip to England to speak to the House of Lords, I hope you didn’t donate too much money to pay for his plane ticket.
+As a bankrupt, Rodney Culleton is not permitted to leave Australia without the consent of his trustee, and just booking a fight could land him in jail for 3 years under section 272 subsection 1(c) of the Bankruptcy Act 1966.

 “A person who after he or she has become a bankrupt and before he or she is discharged from the bankruptcy, without the consent in writing of the trustee of his or her estate, leaves Australia, or does an act preparatory to leaving Australia; commits an offence and is punishable, on conviction, by imprisonment for a period not exceeding 3 years.”

-Any such consent to travel would never be approved, especially because he’s up on charges for refusing to provide information under section 267B of the Bankruptcy Act 1966.
-36
+Any such consent to travel would never be approved, as he’s consistently failed to provide his initial statement of affairs within two weeks of notification as required by section 54(1) of the Bankruptcy Act 1966.